 Mandatory Access Control (model)

-Mandatory access control (MAC) means that the system that decides access between objects, instead of the object owners (though some systems apply MAC on top of) the object owners.
+Mandatory access control (MAC) means that the system that decides to allow access between objects, instead of the object owners (though some systems apply MAC on top of DAC)

 Often means labeling objects with particular categories, and having rules based on these categories.

 - while MAC is good at partitioning off parts of a system in broad terms (e.g. web server may only read under /var/www regardless of permissions),

 - while you can sort of implement DAC with MAC, this is often so messy

 Role-Based Access Control